nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * MSN Weather (microsoft_msn_weather.py): this app module, contributed by Derek Riemer, allows users to use up and down arrow keys to read forecast information, achieved by calling corresponding review cursor movement commands to move by line.
 * Skype (skype_app.py): this app module responds to name change events, useful for announcing new messages, as well as defining routines for Control+NVDA+number row to announce recent messages.
 How NVDA filters texts from messages is discussed below in UIA workarounds section.

-### A note on modern keyboard
+#### A note about modern keyboard

-Modern keyboard (windowsinternal_composableshell_experiences_textinput_inputapp.py) is the name of the app that provides various features, including emoji panel and hardware input suggestions.
+Modern keyboard (windowsinternal_composableshell_experiences_textinput_inputapp.py) is the name of the app that provides various features, including emoji panel, hardware input suggestions, and listing items to be pasted from cloud clipboard.
 This is not exactly an app, but more towards a floating overlay, much akin to touch keyboard on touchscreen devices.
 Powering these is a redesigned touch keyboard where XAML-based touch panel (with its own process) is used.

 In Windows 10 Insider Preview build 16215 and later, it is possible for users to browse and select emojis to insert in an edit field.
 This is done by pressing Windows+period (.) or Windows+semicolon (;).
 A floating panel of emoji categories and emojis will appear.
 One can then use arrow keys to move through emojis or Tab and Shift+Tab to cycle through categories.
 In build 16226, one can type emoji descriptions to narrow the emoji field.

+In build 17666 and later, this panel has been redesigned.
+Instead of using Tab key to move between categories, one would press Tab to move between emoji grid and categories.
+In case of People category, pressing Tab will let you move to skin tones list where you can use arrow keys to select a skin tone, then press Tab to move to emoji grid.

 When this panel opens, a menu open event is fired by the emoji panel, an event NVDA does not detect for performance reasons.
 As items are selected, an item selected event is fired, to which NVDA responds by walking the panel in a tree-like fashion in order to locate the item selected.
-The actual announcement of emoji characters depends on synthesizers; currently, only recent SAPI5 and OneCore (aka SAPI Mobile) voices ships with definitions of emoji characters.
+The actual announcement of emoji characters depends on synthesizers; currently, recent SAPI5 and OneCore (aka SAPI Mobile) voices and Espeak nG ships with definitions of emoji characters.

 Similar to emoji panel, in build 17025 and later, modern keyboard can also provide input suggestions.
 This is done by checking a new option in Settings/Devices/Typing, and activated when one presses up arrow while typing (only United States English keyboard layout is supported).
 Just like emoji panel, a floating window appears, and in this case, one can press left or right arrow to navigate between suggestions and press Enter to accept the offered item.

+The above mechanism for selecting input suggestions is also employed when pasting items from cloud clipboard.
+In build 17666 and later, one can copy text and small images to the clipboard to be pasted later, and Windows will keep a history of items copied to the clipboard.
+When Windows=V is pressed, a list of clipboard items will be displayed, and one can use left or right arrows to select the desired item.

 ### What to announce, what not to announce

 It is sometimes helpful to let users know what's going on by announcing various status information, while at other times it is equally important to not announce extraneous messages.
 The former was the case for majority of app modules below in the past, but since mid-2017, reverse is happening more frequently.

-The app modules in question are:
+The app modules (and for one in particular, more than an app module) in question are:

 * Calculator (calculator.py): while entering calculations, entered expression will be announced via name change handler.
 Because this may interfere with typed character announcement in NVDA, the calculator display will be announced only when actual results appear or when the display is cleared.
 * Cortana (searchui.py): Cortana uses name change events and specific automation ID's to convey text messages.
-Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in recent add-on releases.
+Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in later add-on releases.
 * Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
+* Sets interface (tabexperiencehost.py) on Redstone 5: when switching between app tabs, NVDA will announce name and position of the new tab.
-* Store (winstore_app.py): just like Settings app, status messages are announced, this time dealing with product downloads such as apps and multimedia content.
+* Microsoft Store (winstore_app.py): just like Settings app, status messages are announced, this time dealing with product downloads such as apps and multimedia content.

+#### Sets

+Many Windows Insiders running build 17627 and later are testing Sets, a way to group related activities together.
+This is done by allowing apps to display their interface elements inside Microsoft Edge tabs, so that when one tab is restored (app is run), related activities will resume alongside it.
+For this reason, I tend to call this "app tabs", and the name of this feature may change in the future.

+The commands used to work with Sets is similar to tabbed browsing commands in web browsers, except one would add the Windows key.
+For example, in web browsers, one can press Control+T to open a new tab, and with Sets turned on, while using one app, one can press Control+Windows+T to open a new Sets tab.
+Switching between app tabs can be done by pressing Control+Windows+Tab or Control+Windows+Shift+Tab, and to close an app tab (and close the app in question), press Control+Windows+W. If one knows the app tab positions, one can switch to apps quickly by pressing Control+Windows+number row keys.

+NVDA already supports Sets simply because it supports Microsoft Edge.
+However, due to ongoing developments, some workarounds and enhancements are included in the add-on.
+These include:

+* Searching for things: when searching for things from new Sets tab, wrong controller for event is fired.
+This resulted in search results and context menus not being announced, but luckily, search results fire element selected event when moving between items.
+As a result, NvDA will be able to announce results.
+* Announcing tabs: when switching between tabs, NVDA will announce name and position of the new tab.
+This is in response to an element selected event coming from tab entries themselves.

 ### Hunting for UIA implementation issues

 As noted above, some controls ship with odd or bad UIA implementations, and universal apps are no exception (at least for app modules that ships with the add-on).
 Because of this, the following app modules include workarounds for various UIA problems:

-* Calendar (hxcalendarappimm.py) and Mail (hxmail.py): some edit fields, such as appointment title and others are shown as read-only when they are not, and removing this state from states set for these controls resolved this problem.
+* Calendar (hxcalendarappimm.py) and Mail (hxoutlook.py): some edit fields, such as appointment title and others are shown as read-only when they are not, and removing this state from states set for these controls resolved this problem.
 * Cortana: some search suggestions expose same text for name and description, which results in repeats for suggestion result text.
 This was corrected by comparing name and description and nullifying the description (obj.description = None).
+Also, when opening Sets version of Cortana search box (Redstone 5), wrong controller for event is fired, which prevents NvDA from announcing suggestions, and this has been corrected.
 * Maps: despite no changes to the app, live region changed event is fired by map title control, so NvDA includes a way to suppress repetitions.
 * Microsoft Edge (microsoftedge.py and microsoftedgecp.py): for some alerts, the name of the control that fires live region changed event has the name of "alert", with the actual text as the last child, thus NVDA will look for actual alert text when announcing alerts.
 * Settings and Store: for some controls (such as wehn downloading content from Store), a specific status control fires live region changed event.
 Unfortunately, the text for them are generic (for example, "downloading some percent" as opposed to announcing the product one is downloading), thus NVDA will locate information such as product names when this happens to make this easier to follow.
 Also, in Settings app, some controls in older versions of this app have no label, thus NVDA is told to look for labels to traversing sibling (next/previous) objects.